theo-armour/pages/13-technology-applied-sciences/architecture/README.md

 # Architecture Read Me

 Various notes on architecture.

+This is the first pass at a read me.
+It will be refined over time.

+It mostly has links that wil be moved to other folders over time.

+## Energy analysis

+* equest
+* ideie

 ## Lists

 30 Of The Most Stunning Examples Of Modernist Architecture Admired On This Online Group
 * https://www.boredpanda.com/modernist-architecture-pics/?utm_source=com.google.android

 ## Aldo Rossi

 * https://www.domusweb.it/en/architecture/2022/03/18/the-signs-of-neglect-on-aldo-loris-rossis-architecture.html

 ## Palm Springs / Michael Howard